Professor Adam Tickell is Vice-Chancellor and Principal of the University of Birmingham.

 Adam trained as an economic geographer at the University of Manchester, and, amongst other things, his research explored the political economy and regulation of finance, English regionalism, and the economic ‘common sense’.

-He is currently leading a review which will reduce the burden of bureaucracy across the research system on behalf of the Department for Business, Energy & Industrial Strategy and is on the Board of Universities UK and the Universities and Colleges Employers Association (UCEA).
-He has also served on a wide range of public bodies and charity boards.
+Adam recently lead a review, on behalf of the Department for Business, Energy & Industrial Strategy, that sought to reduce research bureaucracy in government and the wider sector.
+He is on the Board of Universities UK and the Universities and Colleges Employers Association (UCEA), and has served on a wide range of public bodies and charity boards.

 Adam is rarely happier than clambering through bogs or up hills and mountains, irrespective of the weather.